-Greg C. Hansen Mayor - City of Ferndale
+Greg C. Hansen Mayor of Ferndale

-The City has implemented a mandatory watering schedule effective June 1st through September 15th.
+The City has implemented mandatory watering restrictions effective June 1st through September 15th.
 Residents with odd numbered street addresses are mandated to water only on Wednesdays, Fridays and Sundays.
 Residents with even numbered street addresses water only on Tuesdays, Thursdays and Saturdays.
 Mondays are non-watering days to allow the City's reservoirs to recharge after the weekend.
 For more information visit www.
 Cityofferndale.org or contact the City at 360-384-4302.